Quantum geometric tensor determines the pure-state i.i.d. conversion rate in the resource theory of asymmetry for any

 \section{Introduction}

 Quantifying fundamental concepts through the ultimate performance of a given task has driven theoretical advances in physics.
 Thermodynamic entropy, emerging from the study of the ultimate limits of state transformation under adiabatic operations, serves as a measure of irreversibility and has led to a modern formulation of the second law of thermodynamics \cite{lieb_physics_1999}.
-Likewise, entanglement entropy was discovered as a measure of quantum correlations that fully characterizes the constraints on state conversion imposed by local operations and classical communication (LOCC) \cite{bennett_concentrating_1996}.
+Likewise, entanglement entropy was discovered as a measure of quantum correlations that fully characterizes the state convertibility under local operations and classical communication (LOCC) \cite{bennett_concentrating_1996}.
 Its relevance now extends beyond quantum information science, playing a pivotal role in developments across various fields of physics, including condensed matter physics \cite{vidal_entanglement_2003,calabrese_entanglement_2004} and high-energy physics~\cite{ryu_holographic_2006}.

 However, symmetry and its breaking, equally universal to irreversibility and quantum correlations, still lack such an operational characterization.
 They are cornerstones of physics, which play a vital role in characterizing natural phenomena across almost every modern field.
-Considering its ubiquity, quantifying symmetry breaking in the presence of symmetry in terms of operational limits will be a foundation to yield profound theoretical insights and a far-reaching impact, paralleling the influential role of entanglement entropy in modern physics.
+Considering its ubiquity, quantifying symmetry breaking under symmetry constraints in terms of operational limits will be a foundation to yield profound theoretical insights and a far-reaching impact, paralleling the influential role of entanglement entropy in modern physics.

 The operational quantification of fundamental concepts constitutes a central challenge in resource theories \cite{chitambar_quantum_2019}, which serve as versatile frameworks generalizing entanglement theory and thermodynamics.
 Their major goal is to identify the quantity that fully specifies the optimal asymptotic conversion rate between many identical copies of quantum states by given allowed operations, which is called a complete measure~\cite{sagawa_entropy_2022,datta_is_2023}.
 Entanglement entropy, von Neumann entropy, and Helmholtz free energy fulfill this role for LOCC operations \cite{bennett_concentrating_1996}, adiabatic operations \cite{horodecki_reversible_2003}, and isothermal operations \cite{brandao_resource_2013}, respectively.
 Similarly, identifying an analogous measure for symmetry breaking necessitates the development of a suitable resource theory.